alexiusvdt/FactoryManagement/README.md

  * run the program with `dotnet run`

 ## Known Bugs

-User story 6 states: As the factory manager, I need to be able to add or remove machines that a specific engineer is licensed to repair.
-I also need to be able to modify this relationship from the other side, and add or remove engineers from a specific machine.
-Right now the user can only add an engineer to a specific machine,https://localhost:5001/Machines/Details/1, but they cannot add a machine to a specific engineer, https://localhost:5001/Engineers/Details/1.

 Once you fix this you'll need to make sure the 7th user story is complete:
 I should not be able to add a machine to an engineer if there are no machines.
 Likewise I should not be able to add an engineer to a machine if there are no engineers.